AbelTesfaye/G12Matric/README.md

  + Exam Questions
  + Search question inside an exam
  + Answers **Not that accurate**
+ + Search question inside an exam
+ + Has a countdown till the day the big test starts

 ## New Stuff
   * More attractive UI
   * Quizzi - If you are not in the mood to do alot of questions